 It’s time to begin searching for your data, which is the second part of any data analytics project.
-To develop a fantastic data project, you need to gather information from various sources.
+You need to gather information from various sources to develop a fantastic data project.

 One of the ways the analyst can acquire data is to ask the IT and data teams to access databases.
-Another way to consider is to make APIs accessible for all the tools and data the firm uses, such as their CRM.
-Most CRM systems have a point of sale system that collects and stores sales data from stores or distributors.
+Another way to consider this is to make APIs accessible for all the tools and data the firm uses, such as its CRM.
+Most CRM systems have a point-of-sale system that collects and stores sales data from stores or distributors.
 If needed, the analyst might look for free data online to supplement what the company has.

 Next is cleaning the data.
 Usually, the analyst is required to correct misspelled words, create a custom variable, or handle missing data.
-Sales datasets contain a considerable amount of user-input data, increasing the chance of misspelled or incorrect data.
-Wrong model number, incorrect pricing or quantity of product, and wrong maintenance information are some of the issues the analyst will handle before moving to the next step.
+Sales datasets contain considerable user-input data, increasing the chance of misspelled or incorrect data.
+Wrong model numbers, incorrect pricing or quantity of products, and wrong maintenance information are some of the issues the analyst will handle before moving to the next step.
 The researcher would lastly check each column to ensure clean, uniform data.

 Now that the data is clean, it’s time to change it so the analyst can get the most out of it.
 They should begin the data enrichment part of the project by combining the various sources and team logs to get to the essential parts of the data.
 One way to do this is by adding a time component to the data, such as: